department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/SecureMessaging_Round1_Usability/conversation_guide.md

 ## Message Content - 5 minutes
 - What are you seeing here?
 - Who sent you this message?
-- If you wanted to read the previous messages in this thread how would you do that?
+- If you wanted to read the past messages in this conversation, how would you do that?”
 - Do you ever organize your messages?
 If so, how do you organize them?
 Do you see a way to do that here?
 (If they mention folders) What would you call those folders?
 Where would you expect to see them?
 - Is there anything else that you would like to do on this page?
 - If you wanted to send a message to your provider in response to this message what would you do?